 He has lectured and consulted on issues of federalism, intergovernmental relations, state and local government, and decentralization throughout the United States as well as in Australia, Austria, Belgium, Brazil, Canada, Cyprus, the Czech Republic, Egypt, Germany, India, Iraq, Japan, Maldives, Mexico, Nigeria, Russia, South Africa, Spain, Sri Lanka, Switzerland, Turkey, Ukraine, and the United Kingdom.

 Nicole Beckett has 21 years of experience in municipal management in northeast Pennsylvania, including 12 years as the Borough Manager in Lehighton, where she managed a full-service municipality with a total budget of $20 million.
 She has a Masters of Public Administration degree and a Bachelors of Arts degree from Kutztown University.
 She has extensive experience in finance and budgeting, labor contract negotiation, zoning and code enforcement, police, public works, economic development and public power.
 She is a member of the International City and County Managers Association and the Association for Pennsylvania Municipal Managers.
 Her experience in municipal government provides her with an excellent background to assist municipalities in managerial recruitment, administrative studies, financial analysis, and preparation of strategic plans.

-Terry Cooper has been the Administrative Assistant of the Meyner Center since 2000.
+Terry Cooper has been the Administrative Coordinator of the Meyner Center since 2000.
 She graduated with honors from Northampton Community College in 1996, earning an AA in General Studies.
 In 1999, she graduated from Lehigh University and earned a BA in History.
 Her interests include international travel, the environment, gardening, and animals.
 She lives in Palmer Township with Wayne Titus and has three children and two grandsons.